 - 5.8.1 ESFRS will take all reasonable steps to ensure that in the event of a service interruption, agreed Mission Critical Services (MCSs) will be maintained and normal services restored, as soon as reasonably possible.
 To ensure that this happens, it is Service policy to have in place robust business continuity recovery plans that are regularly reviewed and tested, and key staff appropriately trained to manage these procedures. - 5.8.2 For a short-term disruption, Directorate Heads will lead on recovery arrangements.
-For long term/corporate level disruptions, a formal Emergency Management Team (EMT) will be stood up to manage the recovery; this will be overseen by a Strategic level manager. - 5.8.3 ESFRS Business Continuity Management process aligns to the requirements of the ISO 22301 Standard.
+For long term/corporate level disruptions, a formal Emergency Management Team (EMT) will be stood up to manage the recovery; this will be overseen by a Strategic level manager.
+An EMT exercise took place in March 2016 and the lessons learnt are being incorporated into a revision of the business continuity plans.
+Further training and exercises are planned throughout 2017. - 5.8.3 ESFRS Business Continuity Management process aligns to the requirements of the ISO 22301 Standard.